left-curve

 • TIMS Card (Trekkers’ Information Management System): NPR 1,000–2,000 per person (about USD 10–20), either with a group or alone.

-We don’t include these permits in our package, but we can assist you in locating where and how to organize them.
+We don’t include these permits in our package, but we can assist you in locating where to obtain them and how to organize them.

 Why Book This Package?